DiRoGa/Asuka-Bot/README.md

 A bot to wish all your close friends a happy Thursday!

 ## ⚠️ WORK IN PROGRESS ⚠️
+This project is still under development.
-All the files and coding in this repository might contain errors, bad syntax or general coding issues. <br>
+Code found in the files of this repository might contain errors, bad syntax or general coding issues. <br>
-Please, refrain from pointing out obvious coding errors. <br>
-Thanks. <br>
--DiRoGa

 ## Dependencies
 The code included in the file <code>main.js</code> uses the following libraries: